AnyLog-co/documentation/streaming conditions.md

 ## Condition Declaration

 Conditions are associated to data by referencing the database and table name assigned to the data.
-When new data is associated with the table and database - the relevant condition are evaluated against the new data, and if the condition is satisfied, the command that depends on the condition is processed.
+When new data is associated with the table and database - the relevant conditions are evaluated against the new data, and if a condition is satisfied, the command that depends on the condition is processed.

 Usage:
 <pre>